 Show Us What You’re Made Of!

-As a Regional Recruitment Manager, I advise young people like yourself on ways to standout on the City Year application.
-I always start off by telling people that we’re concerned with who you are as a whole person, not just what you’ve done.
-Who you are tells us a lot about what you’ll bring to the students looking up to you, and to a City Year team.
+When working on your City Year application (or any application for that matter) it’s important to share who you are, not just what you’ve done.
+Who you are tells the admissions committee a lot about what you’ll bring to the students and schools you’ll serve, and to a City Year team.
 But how can you convey the depth and uniqueness of your whole self in one online application?
-I’ve got a few tips for you below, and the first is the most important!
+Here are some tips from our Recruitment and Admissions department.

 Know what you’re signing up for

 We’re not looking for “the right answer.”
 We are, however, looking for insight into how you’ve become the person you are today.
-Answer the short answers honestly and from the heart.
-Trust me, we know the difference!
-If a program or activity has deeply affected you, or City Year’s culture or values truly resonates with you, it will shine through when you write about it.
+Answer the short answer question honestly and from the heart.
+If a program or activity deeply affected you, or City Year’s culture or values truly resonate with you, it will shine through when you write about it.
 The most impressive essays allow us to get an honest depiction of how you’ve grown and changed through your experience.

 Editor’s Note: This post was originally published in 2015 and was written by Hilary Ippolito, Former City Year Regional Recruitment Manager, Northeast Region.
 It was updated and reposted in 2019.